-- Defining a reward function.
-It is usually hard to define a reward function for the task at hand because it requires the knowledge from different domains that may not always be available.
+Defining a reward function.
+It is usually hard to define or curate a learnable reward function for the task at hand because it requires the knowledge from different domains that may not always be available.
 A reward function with too long delay makes training difficult.
 In contrast, assigning a reward for each action requires careful and manual human design.
 Furthermore, the intermediate rewards at each time step are not always accessible.
-Thus, there is no feedback on how to improve the performance during the episode and what action sequences lead to the maximum final reward. - Q-learning when high-dimensional.
-Training a Q-function on a high-dimensional and continuous
+For example, an RL agent trained for a surgical suturing task would receive a feedback only after hundreds of intermediate actions.
+Thus, there is no feedback on how to improve the performance during the episode and what action sequences lead to the maximum final reward.

-- action space is challenging.
-For this reason, existing works using low-dimensional parameterization, typically less than 10 with an exception Krebs et al. (2017) that uses 15-D and 25-D to model 2D and 3D registration, respectively. - Data availability.
+Q-learning when high-dimensional.
+Training a Q-function on a high-dimensional and continuous action space is challenging.
+For this reason, existing works using low-dimensional parameterization, typically less than 10 with an exception Krebs et al. (2017) that uses 15-D and 25-D to model 2D and 3D registration, respectively.

+Data availability.
 DRL requires a large amount of training data or expert demonstrations.
-Big datasets are expensive and hard to come by, especially in medical domains.
-Developing more dataefficient DRL algorithms is desirable to make this technology more widely applicable to the medical imaging community.
-Shifting from supervised to semi-supervised and unsupervised training, as well as from model-free to model-based approaches is promising directions to address the above-mentioned challenges. - Dynamic environment.
+Big datasets are expensive and hard to come by.
+This is especially true in medical domains, partly due to strict privacy regulations and the rare nature of certain diseases.
+For example, retinoblastoma, the most common intraocular tumor in children, occurs with an estimated frequency of 1 in 15,000 children Ramasubramanian and Shields (2012).
+It is therefore challenging to collect enough data for training retinoblastoma detection and classification algorithms.
+Developing more data-efficient DRL algorithms is desirable to make this technology more widely applicable to the medical imaging community.
+Shifting from supervised to semi-supervised and unsupervised training, as well as from model-free to model-based approaches is promising directions to address the above-mentioned challenges.

+Dynamic environment.
 Currently the approaches we have reviewed assume a stationary environment, from which observations are made.
-For example, the environment in the landmark detection is the image itself and what is observed is the image patch that is specified by the state (aka the location) and cropped from the image.
-In such case, the environment is known but an analytic solution is not available, and DRL is used to find such an approximate solution efficiently.
-However, the reinforcement learning framework naturally accommodates dynamic environment, that is, the environment itself evolves with the state and action.
+For example, the environment in the landmark detection is the image itself and what is observed is the image patch that is specified by the state (a.k.a. the location) and cropped from the image.
+In such case, the environment is known, but an analytic solution is not available, and DRL is used to find such an approximate solution efficiently.
+However, the reinforcement learning framework naturally accommodates a dynamic environment, that is, the environment itself evolves with the state and action.
 In other words, the only way to collect information about the environment is to interact with it.
-Once such example is learning to scan or active acquisition Zaech et al. (2019); Zhang et al. (2019); Shen et al. (2020); Pineda et al. (2020), which opens the possibility of personalized scan with a even faster speed and at a more reduced dose.
-However, currently the existing works demonstrate the idea using simulated environment, future works using real data from real scanning scenarios are needed.
+One such example is learning to scan or active acquisition Zaech et al. (2019); Zhang et al. (2019); Shen et al. (2020); Pineda et al. (2020), which opens the possibility of personalized scan with an even faster speed and at a more reduced dose.
+However, currently, the existing works demonstrate the idea using a simulated environment.
+Future works using real data from real scanning scenarios are needed.

-- User interaction.
+User interaction.
 Another aspect worth more attention is user interaction.
-In the context of parametric medical image analysis, the user input essentially is an external force to escape from the local minimum trap, which gives rise to current result.
-However, the subsequent behavior after escaping is largely unexplored. - Reproducibility.
+In the context of parametric medical image analysis, the user input essentially is an external force to escape from the local minimum trap, which gives rise to the current result.
+However, the subsequent behavior after escaping is largely unexplored.
+Reproducibility.
 Reproducibility is another issue.
 According to Henderson et al. (2017), reproducing existing DRL work is not a straightforward task because there are non-deterministic factors even in standard benchmark environments and intrinsic variations with respect to specific methods.
 This statement also holds for DRL in medical imaging.